Supporting students and giving back to the community — that’s our motto.

 George Floyd Scholarship

-The George Floyd Scholarship Fund was established in June of 2020 by Copper Mountain College Professor of Psychology and Student Success Kay Jayo-Meads with her deepest gratitude as a woman of color who has been so helped by people all along the way and to show solidarity to end this inequity in the United States and in the world.
+On June 2020, CMC Professor of Psychology and Student Success, Kay Jayo-Meads established the George Floyd Scholarship Fund.
+With her deepest gratitude as a woman of color, who has been helped by many, Professor Jayo-Meads created the scholarship.
+She, along with CMC, wish to show solidarity to end the inequity in the US and around the world.

-We will do better.
+We promise that we will do better.
 As an institution, this is what we will strive to work on:

-- We will acknowledge the lived experiences of our students of color, hear where they are coming from, and learn from our students just as much as we expect them to learn from us.
+- We will acknowledge the lived experiences of our students of color, hear where they’re coming from, and learn from our students just as much as we expect them to learn from us.

-- We will check our unconscious biases at the door.
-We all have them.
-We will acknowledge them, and work to break through them.
+- We will check our unconscious biases at the door, acknowledge them, and work to break through them.

-- We will listen and have understanding of the important experiences our students bring, and know that we do not live in a society where everyone is treated equally.
+- We will listen and understand the important experiences our students bring and know that we do not live in a society where everyone is treated equally.